faizu396/sm64ll-desktop/README.md

 ## How to build

-In the drop down menu, select a repo. and in the box next to it type the branch.
+In the drop down menu, select a repo.

 In the second box, type any name you want for your repo folder. it will display like that in the launcher build selection.